jimrogerz/linkylines/support.md

 ### How can I remove ads?

-You'll find a `Remove ads` button in settings, which is $1.99 US.
+Most of the full screen ads between levels can be closed early by clicking in the upper left corner of the ad.
+You'll also find a `Remove ads` button in settings, which is $1.99 US.

 ### What devices is the game compatible with?